oliver7011/particles-login/README.md

 # Login Page

 Example login page with dynamic css animations, triggered by javascript.

 Implements the 'particles' library - https://github.com/VincentGarreau/particles.js/
+Animated nodes are connecting to create a mesh effect.

 Switching between the login and sign up window occurs with a flipping window.